Tekaiguy/STTP-Workflow/README.md

 This group lets you inpaint using either the full image or part of the image as context.
 If used alone, it uses the loaded image in step 0.
 You must run the graph to load the image into the mask nodes, then you can proceed to drawing your masks.
 As long as 'block' is set to 'if_empty_mask', execution will be stopped if no mask is detected.
 The context mask is only considered when using the "crop" inpainting method.
 An inpainting checkpoint is recommended for best results.
 When prompting, describe what is in the context area, not just what is in the masked area, as the model will be considering everything in the context area.

-0️⃣ Load an image
+0️⃣ Load an image<br>
-1️⃣ Load a checkpoint, resize image, and choose CLIP layer skip 2️⃣ Draw an inpaint mask and context mask (can be toggled off) 3️⃣ Enter text prompts
+1️⃣ Load a checkpoint, resize image, and choose CLIP layer skip<br>
+2️⃣ Draw an inpaint mask and context mask (can be toggled off)<br>
+3️⃣ Enter text prompts<br>
-4️⃣ Load LoRAs
+4️⃣ Load LoRAs<br>
-5️⃣ Resize cropped area and choose mask blending amount 6️⃣ Preview context area
+5️⃣ Resize cropped area and choose mask blending amount<br>
+6️⃣ Preview context area<br>
-7️⃣ Choose KSampler settings
+7️⃣ Choose KSampler settings<br>
-8️⃣ Preview inpaint and compare images
+8️⃣ Preview inpaint and compare images<br>

 ### Face Fix